niklaz/simple-x-o/README.md

 3. First player to get 3 in a row (horizontal, vertical, or diagonal) wins
 4. Use "New Game" to start fresh
 5. Use "Clear Score" to reset the scoreboard
+6. Use "Clear All Data" to reset everything (scores + current game)

+## 💾 Game Persistence

+The game automatically saves your progress using browser localStorage:

+- **Scores persist** across browser sessions
+- **Game state is preserved** - you can refresh the page and continue where you left off
+- **Automatic saving** happens after every move, score update, and game reset
+- **Data management** options:
+  - "Clear Score" - resets only the scoreboard
+  - "Clear All Data" - completely resets everything (new game + clear scores)

 ## 📱 Mobile Installation